Popular Nasserist Organization: Armoured and transport vehicles

+Artillery

+Soviet ZPU-1 and ZPU-2 14.5mm and ZU-23-2 23mm Anti-aircraft autocannons (mostly mounted on technicals) were employed in both air defense and direct fire supporting roles.
+In addition to AA autocannons, the NLA also fielded a few ex-PLO BM-11 122mm multiple rocket launchers.

+Uniforms and insignia

-The PNO in the Civil War: 1975–90
+The PNO and NLA in the Civil War 1975–1990

-Closely allied with the Al-Mourabitoun, the PNO/NLA joined the Lebanese National Movement (LNM) in April 1975, playing a somewhat significant role in the controversial siege of the Christian coastal town of Damour alongside the Al-Mourabitoun, the PLO and Palestine Liberation Army units on 20–22 January 1976, and later took part in the 'Spring offensive' held in March that year on the Mount Lebanon region.
-Forced to go underground during the June 1982 Israeli invasion of Lebanon when the Israeli Defence Forces (IDF) occupied Sidon, the PNO/NLA re-formed in the wake of the Israeli pull-out from southern Lebanon in March–April 1985, and fought alongside the Palestinians at the battles for Kfar-Fallus and Jezzine against the Israeli-backed South Lebanese Army (SLA).
-Simultaneously, during the Coastal War they joined in a Syrian-backed coalition with the Druze Progressive Socialist Party (PSP), the Sunni Al-Mourabitoun and the Shi'ite Amal Movement, which defeated the Christian Lebanese Forces (LF) attempts to establish bridgeheads at Damour and Sidon.
+Closely allied with the Al-Mourabitoun, the PNO/NLA joined the Lebanese National Movement (LNM) in April 1975, playing a somewhat significant role in the controversial siege of the Christian coastal town of Damour alongside the Al-Mourabitoun, the PLO and Palestine Liberation Army units on 20–22 January 1976.
+It later took part in the 'Spring offensive' held in March of that year on the Mount Lebanon region.

+Forced to go underground during the June 1982 Israeli invasion of Lebanon when the Israel Defence Forces (IDF) occupied Sidon, in July 1983 the PNO/NLA joined the Lebanese National Salvation Front (LNSF), a Palestinian- and Syrian-backed military coalition that rallied several Lebanese Muslim and Christian parties and militias opposed to the U.S.-sponsored May 17 Agreement with Israel.
+The NLA resurfaced in the wake of the Israeli pull-out from southern Lebanon in March–April 1985, and fought alongside the Palestinians at the battles for Kfar-Fallus and Jezzine against the Israeli-backed South Lebanese Army (SLA).

+Simultaneously, during the Coastal War they joined in another Syrian-backed coalition with the Druze Progressive Socialist Party (PSP), the Sunni Al-Mourabitoun and the Shi'ite Amal Movement, which defeated the Christian Lebanese Forces (LF) attempts to establish bridgeheads at Damour and Sidon.